capnslipp/awesome_dump/README.md

 ## Awesome Dump ##
-Awesome Dump is Ruby library that dumps Ruby objects as nested hashes, exposing their internal structure in a form safe for conversion to JSON, YAML, or other data formats.
+Awesome Dump is Ruby library that dumps Ruby objects as nested hashes/arrays, exposing their internal structure in a form safe for conversion to JSON, YAML, or other data formats.
 Rails ActiveRecord objects are supported via included mixin.

 ### Installation ###